krisk0/broadwell_multiplication/README.md

-Low-level big-integer arithmetic subroutines in C/C++/asm.
+Low-level big-integer arithmetic subroutines in C/C++/asm for modern Intel or AMD CPU.

 `mul8_zen()` multiplies 512-bit (8-limb) numbers faster than `GMP` subroutine `gmpn_mul(,, 8, , 8)` (both on Skylake and Ryzen).
 Such hand-optimized assembler subroutines exist for sizes 4…11.